 Technology Advancement in Resource Recovery

 Oil sludge contains recoverable oil, organic matter, and minerals.
-Thermal desorption unit makes it possible to recover resources at scale.
+Tdu unit makes it possible to recover resources at scale.
 This not only maximizes material reuse but also supports the broader shift toward a circular economy, reducing both waste volumes and treatment costs.

 Corporate Commitments to Sustainability